 Our related ongoing research and development activities and any manufacturing and marketing of our potential small molecule products to treat major medical conditions are subject to extensive regulation by numerous governmental authorities in the United States and other countries.
 Before marketing in the United States, any drug developed by us must undergo rigorous preclinical testing and clinical trials and an extensive regulatory clearance process implemented by the FDA under the United States Food, Drug and Cosmetic Act.
 The FDA regulates, among other things, the development, testing, manufacture, safety, efficacy, record-keeping, labeling, storage, approval, advertising, promotion, sale and distribution of these products.
 None of our drug candidates has, to date, been submitted for approval for sale in the United States or any foreign market.
 The regulatory review and approval process, which includes preclinical testing and clinical trials of each drug candidate, is lengthy, expensive and uncertain.
 Securing FDA approval requires the submission of extensive preclinical and clinical data and supporting information to the FDA for each indication to establish a drug candidate's safety and efficacy.
 The approval process takes many years, requires the expenditure of substantial resources, involves post-marketing surveillance and may involve ongoing requirements for post-marketing studies.
-Before commencing clinical investigations in humans, we must submit to, and receive approval from, the FDA of an IND application.
+Before commencing clinical investigations of a drug candidate in humans, we must submit an IND, which must by reviewed by FDA.

 The steps required before a drug may be marketed in the United States include:

-- preclinical laboratory tests, animal studies and formulation studies; - submission to the FDA of an IND for human clinical testing, which must become effective before human clinical trials may commence; - adequate and well-controlled clinical trials in three phases, as described below, to establish the safety and efficacy of the drug for each indication; - submission to the FDA of a new drug application, or NDA, which must become effective before marketing can commence; - satisfactory completion of an FDA inspection of the manufacturing facility or facilities at which the drug is produced to assess compliance with current good manufacturing practices; and - FDA review and approval of the NDA.
+- preclinical laboratory tests, animal studies and formulation studies; - submission to the FDA of an IND for human clinical testing, which must become effective before human clinical trials may commence; - adequate and well-controlled clinical trials in three phases, as described below, to establish the safety and efficacy of the drug for each indication; - submission of a new drug application (NDA) to the FDA for review; - satisfactory completion of an FDA inspection of the manufacturing facility or facilities at which the drug is produced to assess compliance with current good manufacturing practices; and - FDA approval of the NDA.